 The IRS has established a special section focused on steps to help taxpayers, businesses and others affected by the coronavirus.
 This page will be updated as new information is available.
 Visit: https://www.irs.gov/coronavirus for more information about IRS related news.

 - IR-2020-58, Tax Day now July 15: Treasury, IRS extend filing deadline and federal tax payments regardless of amount

 - IR-2020-57, Treasury, IRS and Labor announce plan to implement Coronavirus-related paid leave for workers and tax credits for small and midsize businesses to swiftly recover the cost of providing Coronavirus-related leave

 - Treasury News Release: Treasury and IRS Issue Guidance on Deferring Tax Payments Due to COVID-19 Outbreak

 - IR-2020-54, IRS: High-deductible health plans can cover coronavirus costs

-For businesses that find themselves in this situation, our agency is offering assistance in the form of short-term payment agreements and, in most instances, waivers of penalties and interest.
-We ask that you contact our Enforcement Hotline at 800-252-8880 to learn about your options for remaining in compliance and avoiding interest and late fees on taxes due.
-In addition, we have a variety of online tools for businesses seeking assistance.
-See our COVID-19 emergency response webpage for access to online tools, tutorials and other resources for tax services, and to establish 24/7 online account access with Webfile.
+For businesses that find themselves having difficulty submitting collected taxes, visit with the Texas Comptroller’s Office they are offering assistance in the form of short-term payment agreements and, in most instances, waivers of penalties and interest.
+They ask that you contact our Enforcement Hotline at 800-252-8880 to learn about your options for remaining in compliance and avoiding interest and late fees on taxes due.
+In addition, they have a variety of online tools for businesses seeking assistance.
+See COVID-19 emergency response webpage for access to online tools, tutorials and other resources for tax services, and to establish 24/7 online account access with Webfile.

-The following article showcases many tools and programs that can be utilized to convert to remote work situations: https://www.proofhub.com/articles/remote-work-tools-for-team.
+The following article showcases many tools and programs that can be utilized to convert to remote work situations.